 Wonder Woman is the latest film in the DC Extended Universe following Man of Steel, Batman V Superman: Dawn of Justice, and Suicide Squad.
-It is written by Allan Heinberg and directed by Patty Jenkins.
+The screenplay is written by Allan Heinberg and directed by Patty Jenkins.
 This movie finally got DC Comics film franchise back on track.
 Do not be concerned, I offer no spoilers.

 Diana of Themyscira (Gal Gadot) is the daughter of Queen Hippolyta (Connie Nielsen) of the Amazons.
 At a young age, she is told how Zeus’ son Ares cursed mankind and led them in a revolt against the Pantheon, killing them all.
 Zeus stops him and shields Amazon Island from the outside word.
 With his dying breath, blessed the original clay form of Diana, giving her life.
 He gives Hippolyta the “Godkiller” sword.